Hampton-Preston Turns 200

-The new interpretation – presented through guided tours, new exhibits at the site, period vignettes, hands-on activities and digital elements – will critically explore historical perspectives beyond the mansion’s antebellum owners and their planter-class peers.
+The new interpretation – presented through guided tours, new exhibits at the site, period vignettes, hands-on activities and digital elements – critically explores historical perspectives beyond the mansion’s antebellum owners and their planter-class peers.
 These enhancements have dramatically built upon the foundational exhibit Home to Many People, which debuted 15 years ago and provided the first significant coverage of the roles enslaved people played at the site and in Columbia in general.
 This exhibit has been further developed and integrated into both of the site’s main floors to ensure a more balanced representation of African and African American voices.
-New interpretive panels and exterior wayside signage, as well as a supplementary tablet tour and a variety of artifacts, will debut when the site reopens.
+We also debuted new interpretive panels and exterior wayside signage, as well as a supplementary tablet tour and a variety of artifacts.

-With the oversight of its Garden Committee, Historic Columbia is currently implementing Phase II of rehabilitation of the Hampton-Preston Gardens, which is outlined in the organization’s Cultural Landscape Master Plan.
-This much-anticipated phase will return the garden’s central sections to the historic site’s horticultural “golden age” (1840s-60s).
-Work will include installing an urban arboretum densely populated with trees, re-establishing historic pathways and plant beds, introducing period-appropriate plant materials and garden structures, and repairing the perimeter wall as well as introducing electrical and irrigation systems.
+With the oversight of our Garden Committee, we completed Phase II of the Hampton-Preston garden rehabilitation, which is outlined in our Cultural Landscape Master Plan.
+This much-anticipated phase returned the garden’s central sections to the historic site’s horticultural “golden age” (1840s-60s).
+Work included installing an urban arboretum densely populated with trees, re-establishing historic pathways and plant beds, introducing period-appropriate plant materials and garden structures, and repairing the perimeter wall as well as introducing electrical and irrigation systems.

-The property is undergoing capital improvements, which will be environmentally intertwined and holistically address the preservation of this important 1818 structure.
-The Richland County-owned property will receive a new heating, ventilation and air conditioning (HVAC) system; waterproofing measures, including site drainage to mitigate interior moisture levels; and a stucco assessment and replacement.
-Most dramatic changes will include the site's exterior color.
+The property has undergone many capital improvements, which are environmentally intertwined and holistically address the preservation of this important 1818 structure.
+The Richland County-owned property has received a new heating, ventilation and air conditioning (HVAC) system; waterproofing measures, including site drainage to mitigate interior moisture levels; and a stucco assessment and replacement.
+Most dramatic changes included the site's exterior color.

 Imagine having a story to share with others but being unable to do so.
 Perhaps, no one wanted to hear what you had to say—even if your contribution would make everyone’s experience more meaningful.
 Maybe your voice was muted intentionally; maybe it was quieted, or silenced altogether, through circumstances, including the passage of time.
 Now imagine being someone who finally hears what was being said, maybe not fully, but enough to better appreciate your experiences.Learn More